 All applicants, including those for whom we cannot offer a spot in the program, will receive an email from the Department of Creative Writing as soon as an admissions decision has been made.
 We also will send an email to waitlisted applicants, though

-we don’t give out specifics on where a particular applicant falls in the waitlist.
+we don't give out specifics on where a particular applicant falls on the waitlist.